Southern Cornbread Dressing

 • In a medium mixing bowl add the flour, cornmeal, baking soda, baking powder, salt, and sugar.
 Whisk to combine well.

-• Make a well in the center of your dry ingredients and add the melted butter, milk, and egg.
+• Make a well in the center of your dry ingredients and add the melted butter, milk, and eggs.
 Stir just until the mixture comes together.
 There will be a few lumps remaining.

 • Pour the batter into the prepared pan and bake for 20-25 minutes until the top is a deep golden brown and a toothpick inserted into the center comes out clean.
 Cornbread can be made in advance.